-We know from extensive experience that productive working relationships with outsourcing vendors require good strong Intelligent Client Function (ICF) teams whose role is to create, strategise, develop, focus, monitor and maintain that relationship/partnership.
+We know from extensive experience that productive working relationships with outsourcing vendors require good strong Intelligent Client Function teams whose role is to create, strategise, develop, focus, monitor and maintain that relationship/partnership.

 Without a strongly resourced internal team to drive the right provider behaviour and business outcomes, and also support and facilitate them in the innovation process:

-- How will you continue to keep on top of ‘what good looks like’?
+• How will you continue to keep on top of ‘what good looks like’?

-- How will you be able to critically challenge the vendor’s performance and ensure they keep on top of driving maximum value and continually develop innovation in their service delivery to cut ongoing costs and drive much better effectiveness for you?
+• How will you be able to critically challenge the vendor’s performance and ensure they keep on top of driving maximum value and continually develop innovation in their service delivery to cut on-going costs and drive much better effectiveness for you?

 How Good Teams Can Create Bad Results

-Often intelligent client function teams are highly technically competent, which can pose an entirely different challenge: the ability for them to focus on ‘outcome’ rather than ‘process inputs’ or ‘how’ a service is delivered.
-At the first sign of a service wobble, technical client-side ICF teams often want to jump in and tell the vendor ‘how’ to do their job.
-While they may well be correct in their advice from a technical perspective, this often undermines the client’s contractual position not to mention the trust relationship.
+Often Intelligent Client Function teams are highly technically competent, which can pose an entirely different challenge: the ability for them to focus on ‘outcome’ rather than ‘process inputs’ or ‘how’ a service is delivered.
+At the first sign of a service wobble, technical client-sideIntelligent Client Function teams often want to jump in and tell the vendor ‘how’ to do their job.
+While they may well be correct in their advice, from a contractual perspective, this often undermines the client’s contractual position, not to mention the trust relationship.

-It is certainly the case that sometimes technical client-side teams simply don’t have the right skill-set to make the transition from legacy ‘delivery’ to contract ‘management’ of a third party delivering the services and achieving your business outcomes, and changes need to be made in order to salvage client/vendor relationships.
+It is certainly the case that sometimes technical client side teams simply don’t have the right skillset to make the transition from legacy ‘delivery’ to contract ‘management’ of a third party delivering the services and achieving your business outcomes, and changes need to be made in order to salvage client/vendor relationships.

-- The operational aspects of the business, organisation or department that has the service being outsourced or commissioned – whether that is HR, ICT, Finance, Procurement or Legal, to name but a few.
+1. The operational aspects of the business, organisation or department that has the service being outsourced or commissioned – whether that is HR, ICT, Finance, Procurement or Legal, to name but a few.

-- The business outcomes your organisation is aiming to achieve from the outsourced service.
+2. The business outcomes your organisation is aiming to achieve from the outsourced service.

-- How the relationship’s contract terms and schedules align to those business outcomes, and which do not.
+3. How the relationship’s contract terms and schedules align to those business outcomes, and which do not.

-- The ‘expert responsibilities’ of the vendor and how they impact on the terms of your contract.
+4. The ‘expert responsibilities’ of the vendor and how they impact on the terms of your contract.

-- How the on-the-ground behaviours of both the vendor and the client undermine or support business outcomes and the written contract terms.
+5. How the on-the-ground behaviours of both the vendor and the client undermine or support business outcomes and the written contract terms.

-- Change management methodologies, cultural change and structures incorporated in the transformation.
+7. Change management methodologies, cultural change and structures incorporated in the transformation.